 17.67 It is necessary to provide at least a minimum critical support in chosen specific areas so that viable groups and capabilities could emerge.
 An indicative list of thrust areas is given in the Report of the Steering Group.
 It is hoped that once all the thrust areas are identified and notified, it will lead to increasing numbers of those starting on research making their careers in these, as also as redevelopment of the existing infrastructure and capabilities towards these.
 A major effort in the identified areas is called for in the Seventh Plan itself.

 17.68 Upto now, allocations in the State sector for science and technology have been very small; these need to be significantly stepped up.
 A large part of the development activities in sectors affecting the major part of Indian society and particulary the poor, is carried out by the State Governments.
-It is, therefore, essential to ensure that the S&T component in the State sector is fully developed to support these activities.
-There is need to make an analysis of the S&T component of the State Plans; this will be the responsibility of the State S&T Councils and departments and the Planning departments.
-It will then be ensured that the ncessary S&T work is carried out making fullest use of the existing infrastructure.
-The main functions of the State S&T Councils will be to provide linkages between operational departments of the Government, research and educational institutions, and productive sectors in agriculture/industry, etc; prepare an inventory of voluntary agencies, and educational and R&D institutions; ensure application of S&T to solve real problems encountered in plan implementation; promote location-specific research;demonstrate through model experiments, utilisation of local capabilities and local resources on an integrated basis; and ensure utilisation of the existing capabilities in the States set up by various Central Government Organisations.
+It is, therefore, essential to ensure that the S and T component in the State sector is fully developed to support these activities.
+There is need to make an analysis of the S and T component of the State Plans; this will be the responsibility of the State S and T Councils and departments and the Planning departments.
+It will then be ensured that the ncessary S and T work is carried out making fullest use of the existing infrastructure.
+The main functions of the State S and T Councils will be to provide linkages between operational departments of the Government, research and educational institutions, and productive sectors in agriculture/industry, etc; prepare an inventory of voluntary agencies, and educational and R and D institutions; ensure application of S and T to solve real problems encountered in plan implementation; promote location-specific research;demonstrate through model experiments, utilisation of local capabilities and local resources on an integrated basis; and ensure utilisation of the existing capabilities in the States set up by various Central Government Organisations.

-Science & Technology and Rural Development and for reducing regional imbalances
+Science and Technology and Rural Development and for reducing regional imbalances

-17.69 The real impact of S&T on rural development is yet to be made.
-There is considerable scope for mobilising the large S&T potential, expertise and facilities in the country for accelerating the pace of rural development and widening its horizons.
-The needs in the countryside will have to be carefully analysed from the viewpoint of the contribution that S&T can make.
+17.69 The real impact of S and T on rural development is yet to be made.
+There is considerable scope for mobilising the large S and T potential, expertise and facilities in the country for accelerating the pace of rural development and widening its horizons.
+The needs in the countryside will have to be carefully analysed from the viewpoint of the contribution that S and T can make.
 To assess the real needs, inputs from those who have lived and worked in rural areas and who understand the interplay of economic,social and cultural factors in that environment would be essential.
 Positive policy directives will have to be given at the highest level, as it is necessary to bring about a change in the value system and ethos of the scientific community, so that work relating to rural development will be considered as important as basic scientific or industrial research.

-17.70 Some of the measures recommended for more meaningful application of S&T to rural development include:
+17.70 Some of the measures recommended for more meaningful application of S and T to rural development include:

-17.71 A national network covering all those in the field of S&T for rural development should be developed.
+17.71 A national network covering all those in the field of S and T for rural development should be developed.
 Highly innovative efforts in this context in different parts of the country are already underway.
 These need to be sustained and replicated with necessary modifications.
-The importance of deploying S&T personnel who could spend extended periods in rural areas and could establish rapport with the people and their problems needs to be stressed.
+The importance of deploying S and T personnel who could spend extended periods in rural areas and could establish rapport with the people and their problems needs to be stressed.

-17.72 Regarding the application of S&T for reducing regional imbalances, the State S&T Councils and the Regional Research Laboratories of CSIR will have to play an important role, particularly in the use of S&T to promote locale-specific developmental activities and research problems.
+17.72 Regarding the application of S and T for reducing regional imbalances, the State S and T Councils and the Regional Research Laboratories of CSIR will have to play an important role, particularly in the use of S and T to promote locale-specific developmental activities and research problems.
 The scientific agencies will also have to initiate major projects on regional development for which they should set aside specific allocations.
-It will be necessary to have district level organisations in the form of district councils which could arrange for the involvement of large numbers of S&T personnel from the agricultural, medical science and engineering systems in the region.
-Specific regional development missions could be identified; S&T inputs will have to be provided, in a)l the sectors, and agriculture with its related areas made into a base for developing a science culture in the rural areas.
+It will be necessary to have district level organisations in the form of district councils which could arrange for the involvement of large numbers of S and T personnel from the agricultural, medical science and engineering systems in the region.
+Specific regional development missions could be identified; S and T inputs will have to be provided, in a)l the sectors, and agriculture with its related areas made into a base for developing a science culture in the rural areas.

-17.73 Voluntary agencies have an important role in the application of S&T for the social and economic development of rural people.
+17.73 Voluntary agencies have an important role in the application of S and T for the social and economic development of rural people.
 A list of voluntary agencies needs to be prepared and updated.
-S&T activities will have to be based on these vast reservoirs of social activists, with extensive field experience.
+S and T activities will have to be based on these vast reservoirs of social activists, with extensive field experience.
 Processing by Government funding agencies of the proposals by voluntary agencies and those relating to rural development need to be streamlined and expedited.
 Home science colleges and other such institutions could be more effectively involved, for acting as catalysts in some of the forward looking areas in rural development.

 17.74 One of the principle Plan objectives is to ensure equity and social justice.
 Poverty amelioration and employment programmes are some of the specific mechanisms relating to these objectives.
-It is clear that S&T must be brought to bear on these programmes.
-There is need for a range of S&T activities specifically oriented towards weaker sections of society.
+It is clear that S and T must be brought to bear on these programmes.
+There is need for a range of S and T activities specifically oriented towards weaker sections of society.

 17.75 The programmes will be directed towards reduction of drudgery, increase in efficiency and productivity, reduction of hazards, etc. Specific efforts are called for the survey and identify areas of need and required technologies, and to carry out programmes for field applications, and prototype development through demonstration and field trials.
 Support will need to be provided for a large number of training programmes in technologies which are of day-to-day use among the weaker sections.

-17.76 Programmes to improve the quality of life for women through application of S&T, including enhancement of employment opportunities as also those aimed at ensuring greater contribution by women to science and technology, would require more emphasis.
-Trained women S&T personnel could be utilised in a major way in a large number of areas like family planning, health and nutrition, post-harvest technologies and major national programmes such as ICDS, MNP, IRDP, etc. The efforts of the scheme of S&T for women will have to be continued by involvement of voluntary agencies, Home Science colleges and women workers at all levels.
+17.76 Programmes to improve the quality of life for women through application of S and T, including enhancement of employment opportunities as also those aimed at ensuring greater contribution by women to science and technology, would require more emphasis.
+Trained women S and T personnel could be utilised in a major way in a large number of areas like family planning, health and nutrition, post-harvest technologies and major national programmes such as ICDS, MNP, IRDP, etc. The efforts of the scheme of S and T for women will have to be continued by involvement of voluntary agencies, Home Science colleges and women workers at all levels.

 17.77 It is important that the best use is made of young scientists, including those just out of universities in terms of their basic training and areas of interests.
-The formation of interdisciplinary teams or groups of young scientists in universities and research institutions should be encouraged and they should be induced to undertake creative S&T research of relevance.
-Young scientists should be given opportunities to work on research projects of interest to them, and present them for inclusion in R&D programmes in their respective institutions.
-To encourage young artisans and those endowed with creativity in rural areas or remote parts of the country encouragement needs to be provided so as to support them for developing particular skills with the help of S&T. Young scientists employed in academic or research institutions should be allowed to do field work in rural areas for periods ranging to about two years.
+The formation of interdisciplinary teams or groups of young scientists in universities and research institutions should be encouraged and they should be induced to undertake creative S and T research of relevance.
+Young scientists should be given opportunities to work on research projects of interest to them, and present them for inclusion in R and D programmes in their respective institutions.
+To encourage young artisans and those endowed with creativity in rural areas or remote parts of the country encouragement needs to be provided so as to support them for developing particular skills with the help of S and T. Young scientists employed in academic or research institutions should be allowed to do field work in rural areas for periods ranging to about two years.